John Findley Green Foundation Lecture: Madeleine Albright, Book Signing to Follow

 Photo courtesy of Timothy Greenfield-Sanders

-Madeleine K. Albright, the first female Secretary of State and at that time, the highest-ranking woman in the history of the United States government, will deliver the 59th John Findley Green Foundation Lecture this September on the campus of Westminster College.
+Madeleine K. Albright, the first female Secretary of State and at that time, the highest-ranking woman in the history of the United States government, will deliver the 59th John Findley Green Foundation Lecture on Setember 19 at 1:30 P.M. on the campus of Westminster College.

 Following in the footsteps of Sir Winston Churchill and many other of the world’s greatest leaders, Dr. Albright will speak to the Westminster college community Thursday, September 19.

 Some of the other prestigious Green Foundation lecturers in Westminster’s history are British Prime Minister Margaret Thatcher, U.S.S.R.
 President Mikhail Gorbachev, President of Poland Lech Walesa, President Harry S. Truman, President Gerald Ford, Vice President George H. W. Bush, and Secretary of State and Treasury James A. Baker.